syncfusion-content/wpf-docs/wpf/GroupBar/Getting-Started.md

 {% endhighlight %}

-> Note: Data Template has been written for Other Statistics data.
+N> Data Template has been written for Other Statistics data.

 {% highlight xml %}